 Advertising Wrong Price

-Liability for advertising the wrong price for goods or services is excluded from coverage.
+Coverage excludes liability for advertising the wrong price for goods or services.

 Infringement of Patent, Trademark or Trade Secret